ExpressionEngine/ExpressionEngine-User-Guide/source/installation/update.rst

    #.
 Rename offline.html to index.html.
 Now your visitors will see the
       "offline" page while you update your site.

--  In your ExpressionEngine Control Panel, go to Tools > Data > Clear Caching.
+-  In your ExpressionEngine Control Panel, go to :menuselection:`Tools --> Data --> Clear Caching`.
 Select **All Caches** and click Submit.

 2. Upload New Files
 -------------------